TheProParadox/IRL_project_2023/README.md

 # inverse_rl
-Implementing the two pioneering IRL papers "Algorithms for Inverse Reinforcement Learning" - (Ng &amp;Russell 2000)
+Implementing the pioneering IRL papers "Algorithms for Inverse Reinforcement Learning" - (Ng &amp;Russell 2000)

 ### Goal of the Project
 Implement the paper "Algorithms for Inverse Reinforcement Learning" - (Ng & Russell 2000) and replicate results for,